markusdito/KurirOptimizer/README.md

-# Konsmail (Mailing App)
+# Kurir Optimizer - Jawa Tengah (Dijkstra's Algorithm)

-## What is Konsmail?
+## What is Kurir Optimizer?

-This is a simple mailing app that allows you to send emails to multiple recipients at once.
-It is built using Java.
-The app is built for the purpose of final project of the course "Object-Oriented Programming 2".
-The database structure is stored locally using an Oracle database.
+This project is a simple application that implements Dijkstra's Algorithm to find the shortest path between two cities in Jawa Tengah, Indonesia.
+The application is built using Java and Swing.
+The application will find the shortest path between two cities and display the path on the map and list.
+There are 29 cities in total as the vertices.

 ## Project Structure

 ```
 src
 └── main
-    ├── database            # Contains database files
     ├── java
-    │   ├── archives        # Contains unused files
-    │   ├── backend         # Contains backend files
     │   ├── gui                 # Contains GUI files
     │   ├── models              # Contains models/objects used in the app
     │   ├── utils               # Contains utility files
-    │   └── Konsmail.java
+    │   └── KurirOptimizer.java # Main/runner class
+    └── resources
-    └── resources           # Contains resources used in the app (images, icons, etc.)
+        └── images              # Contains images used in the app
 ```

 ## Preview